xtuml/bridgepoint/doc-bridgepoint/notes/8470_8600_graphics_reconciliation_problems_int.md

 course).
 What should occur is that the supertype conncetor is created first with no subtypes, and then subtypes are created and connected to the supertype connector.

-Next I created a test model with just a supertype, no suptype.
+Next I created a test model with just a supertype, no subtype.
 Reconciliation of it did the right thing (though the line was 0 length).

 This led me to believe that the reconciliation order was the main cause of the